 So, how can employers calculate tronc fairly for their employees?
 Let’s look at some of the most popular ways:

-1. Points-based system: A points-based system allows employers to award points to employees based on factors such as hours worked, job role and customer feedback which are then used to determine the percentage of tronc that each team member receives.
+A points-based system allows employers to award points to employees based on factors such as hours worked, job role and customer feedback which are then used to determine the percentage of tronc that each team member receives.
+The Statutory Code now stresses that any weighting factors must be objective, written down and available to staff on request.

-4. Performance-based system: This is when the tronc is distributed based on individual performance, such as customer feedback or sales targets.
-This method can help to incentivise employees to provide excellent service and rewards those who perform well.
+This is when the tronc is distributed based on individual performance, such as customer feedback or sales targets.
+This method can help to incentivise employees to provide excellent service and reward those who perform well.
+Be careful: the Code states any performance metrics must be “clearly defined, measurable and within the worker’s control” to avoid disputes.

 Regardless of the method chosen, it should be fair to all employees with clear rules and guidelines that are readily available to view for all members of staff, including temporary and agency staff.
 The chosen system should be reviewed and updated regularly to ensure it remains fair and appropriate.